ACT/SAT/CLT Waived for Applicants with GPA requirement

 Should an applicant submit a test score?

-While not required, submitting supplemental test scores may grant students the following:
+While not required if the GPA requirement is met, submitting supplemental test scores may grant students the following:

 - Opportunity to gain admission if high school GPA is low